LivePersonInc/developer-center/pages/documents/RichMessaging/QuickReplies/Quick-Replies-Mobile-Web.md

 ### Best Practices

 1. A Quick Reply template does not exist on its own.
-An agent sends a message to the consumer (a question, a remark or even a Structured Content message) followed by a Quick Replies bundle.
-For example, a message such as "In which color would you like this product?" would be followed by a bundle of buttons with "Red", "Black", "Blue" etc. as possible replies.
-When designing the Quick Reply template, you should also design the coupled message assigned to it.
+An agent sends a message to the consumer (a question, a remark or even a Structured Content message) followed by a bundle of Quick Replies.
+For example, a message such as "In which color would you like this product?" would be followed by a bundle of buttons with "Red", "Black", "Blue" etc. as possible replies. *When designing the Quick Reply template, you should also design the coupled message assigned to it.*

 2. Use Quick Replies to prompt for specific next steps, or use them as answers for surveys or conversational forms.